-WBCB have been members of BASBWE since its’ formation and have taken part in a number of their events over the years.
+WBCB has been a member of BASBWE since it's formation and have taken part in a number of their events over the years.
 These have included regional festivals in Bristol and Exeter plus a Colston Hall concert with the opportunity to accompany Don Lusher being the most memorable.

-In 1985 the band had the great honour of being invited to perform a concert at the BASBWE National Conference which that year was held at Bristol University.
-This was an immense learning curve for all as we had the privilege and never to be forgotten experience to work with the late John Paynter (of NorthWestern University, USA fame).
-We were chosen to give the first performance of Gordon Jacobs’ last composition for wind, his Ballad for Band.
-The concert programme also included Holsts’ Hammersmith.
-The memory of trying to find deps from the conference delegates for a Sunday morning concert still abound as does the bank loan to pay for the concert post prandial celebrations!
+In 1985 the band had the great honour of being invited to perform a concert at the BASBWE National Conference which that year was held at The University of Bristol.
+This was an immense learning curve for all as we had the privilege and never-to-be-forgotten experience to work with the late John Paynter (of Northwestern University, USA fame).
+We were chosen to give the first performance of Gordon Jacob's last composition for wind, Ballad for Band.
+The concert programme also included Holst's Hammersmith.
+The memory of trying to find deps from the conference delegates for a Sunday morning concert still abound, as does the bank loan to pay for the concert's post prandial celebrations!
 The encouragement from BASBWE guru Tim Reynish over many years has been greatly appreciated.

-Later that year the band had the honour of accompanying the late Don Lusher OBE in Gareth Woods' Dance Sequence at a Colston Hall concert promoted by BASBWE.
-The great man was in his 70s at the time of this concert and still playing as well as ever.
+Later that year the band had the honour of accompanying the late Don Lusher OBE in Gareth Wood's Dance Sequence at a Colston Hall concert promoted by BASBWE.
+The great man was in his 70s at the time and still playing as well as ever.
 Our programme also included the Shostakovich Folk Dances.
-Local school bands also featured as did Bristol Concert Wind Band (Chris Harris) and the Avon Fire and Rescue Band (Percy Mann) in some massed items.
+Local school bands also featured, as did Bristol Concert Wind Band (Chris Harris) and the Avon Fire and Rescue Band (Percy Mann) in some massed items.